-Due to steps required to enter the house and narrow halls and doors, Samara is not currently accessible to all.
-If you have questions about accommodation and access, contact us at firstname.lastname@example.org or 765-409-5522.
+No. We are working to make the house accessible, but currently, there are 3 steps required to enter the house.
+If you have questions about accommodation and access, contact us at email@example.com or 765-409-5522.

 Are there many stairs during the tour?

-The tour includes trips up and down a total of 21 shallow stairs.
-If you need accommodations for a more accessible route, please alert your guide prior to the tour.
+No. The tour may include 3 shallow steps in 3 areas of the house.
+If you need accommodation for a more accessible route, please alert your guide prior to the tour.

 Are tickets refundable?

-Refund requests must be received at least seven days in advance of tour date.
+Yes.
+Refund requests must be received at least 7 days in advance of the tour date.
 If tickets are purchased through Eventbrite, you will receive a partial refund as Eventbrite no longer refunds their fees.